-- a) On September 27, 2016, Signifi borrowed \$250,000 from the Development Bank of Canada for a term of seven years bearing interest only until August 2017 at the bank's base rate + 3.65%.
-The loan is secured by the assets of Signifi and a guarantee by the Company and its Canadian subsidiaries.
-During the year ended December 31,2017, the Company repaid the loan principle of \$250,000 (2016 \$nil). - On December 28, 2017 the Company issued \$4,600,000 of unsecured convertible debentures (the "Convertible Debenture").
+- a) On June 28, 2018 Signifi borrowed \$250,000 from the Development Bank of Canada for a term of four years payable in monthly instalments of principal and interest.
+This loan bears interest at the bank's base rate + 3.65%.
+The loan must be fully repaid by July 23, 2022.
+The loan is secured by the assets of Signifi and a guarantee by the Company and its Canadian subsidiaries. - b) On December 28, 2017 the Company issued \$4,600,000 of unsecured convertible debentures (the "Convertible Debenture").
 In connection with the issuance, the Company issued 46,000 units of unsecured convertible debenture at a price of \$1,000 per unit convertible into 1,667 common shares of the Company at \$0.60 (the "Conversion Price") per common share, subject to adjustment in certain events, with a 30 months expiry period after the date of issuance.
 Each Convertible Debenture unit bears an interest rate of 10.5% per annum from the date of issue, payable in cash quarterly in arrears.
 Any unpaid interest payments will accrue and be added to the principal amount of the Convertible Debenture.
 The Convertible Debentures will mature on June 28, 2020 (the "Maturity Date") and are convertible into common shares at the Conversion Price, at the option of the holder, at any time prior to the close of business on the earlier of: (i) the last business day immediately preceding the Maturity Date, and (ii) the date fixed for redemption in the event of a change of control.
-Each purchaser also received one (1) non-transferrable share purchase warrant (each, a "Warrant") for each CDN\$1.00 principal amount of Convertible Debentures purchased by such purchaser.
+Each purchaser also received one (1) nontransferrable share purchase warrant (each, a "Warrant") for each CDN\$1.00 principal amount of Convertible Debentures purchased by such purchaser.
 Each Warrant entitles the holder to acquire one further common share (each, a "Warrant Share") at an exercise price of CDN\$0.70 per Warrant Share for a period of two years.
 Total transaction costs related to this transaction were \$600,000, which includes \$278,000 cash costs and 536,666 common shares issued to agents valued at \$322,000.